LennonLab/Emergence/SimplexPrePrint.md

 ### Results

 **Species abundance distribution (SAD)**
-The SADs of Simplex are well-fit by the Poisson-lognormal and the log-series distributions (Fig 1).
+Despite the IBMs being initialized with random samples from uniform distributions, the resulting SADs of Simplex are well-fit by the Poisson-lognormal and the log-series distributions (Fig 1).

 <figure>
 <img src="results/figures/SADs.png" align="center" width="900" />